Prompting PaLM for Translation: Assessing Strategies and Performance: Prompting for Machine Translation

 where \texttt{[source]} and \texttt{[target]} are instantiated with the names in English of the source and target languages, e.g.\ \texttt{English} and \texttt{German}.
+Note that this scheme has been found to be present in the training data as a marker for multilingual content \cite{briakou2023searching}.
 Each slot pair $(X_i, Y_i)$ is filled with a translation example for these languages, and the final slot $X$ is filled with the current source text.
 Our algorithm for $n$-shot translation from a source text $x$ to a target text $y$ is: \begin{enumerate} \item Choose translation example pairs $(x_1,y_1)$ ... $(x_n,y_n)$.
 In general, these can depend on $x$. \item Plug the example pairs and $x$ into the template.
 Condition \palm on the resulting string. \item Perform a greedy search,\footnote{We found that using a sampling temperature other than 0 tended to degrade translation quality.} stopping when the model outputs a newline. \item Output the predicted suffix verbatim as $y$. \end{enumerate}

 Example selection operates in two phases: first choose a pool containing parallel text, then choose examples from the pool.
 Choosing the pool lets us control global attributes of examples such as domain and average quality.
 Our baseline method for choosing examples is to select them randomly from the pool.
 We also experiment with selecting examples that are ``closest’’ to the source text, on the hypothesis that such examples will help guide the model to produce similar translations.